pololu/pololu-3pi-2040-robot/c/README.md

 This directory contains example code for the Pololu 3pi+ 2040 Robot written in
 C.  Most of the code depends on the [Pico SDK].

-- The `blink_leds` example blinks the yellow LED and the six RGB LEDs.
-- The `pololu_3pi_plus_2040_robot` is a library that makes it easier to control the robot.
+The `pololu_3pi_plus_2040_robot` directory contains a library of functions that help access various components of the robot.
-- The `include` directory holds the include files for the library.
+The `include` directory holds the include files for the library.

 ## Getting started